Literate Programming Skill

 -

 Explain the "why" - don't just describe what the code does.
 Prose that merely restates the code in English teaches nothing.
-Good prose explains why a design choice was made: what alternative was rejected, what would break without this approach, or what constraint drives the implementation.
+Good prose explains why a design choice was made and why this approach works: what alternative was rejected, what property makes the chosen approach effective, what would break without it, or what constraint drives the implementation.

 Self-test: If your prose could be mechanically generated from the function signature, it's "what" not "why."
 Ask yourself: What design decision does this paragraph justify?
 What alternative did we reject and why?
-If the paragraph doesn't answer either question, rewrite it.
+Why does the chosen approach work here?
+If the paragraph doesn't answer those questions, rewrite it.

 BAD — prose restates code in English: